CST 412.01 – General Communication Studies Internship

 - To be approved, your internship must prepare you for a career in the field of communication studies, so keep this in mind while searching.

-- Unless you have received special permission in writing by the 412 Instructor otherwise, all internships must be completed face-to-face.
+- Unless you have received special permission in writing by the Internship Coordinator Dr. Lind, all internships must be completed face-to-face.

 - Many internship sites have an application process similar to being hired for a full-time job.
 Begin your search early the semester before you plan to complete an internship (March for Fall and October for Spring) to ensure your best chance of obtaining the internship you want.

 - While summer internships are an excellent opportunity and we encourage you to pursue these experiences, UNCG CST does not offer credit for summer internships due to low student demand.

 - Once you have determined your site, you will need to identify a site supervisor who is willing to complete the site supervisor responsibilities.
 Share this list with your potential site supervisor and make sure they are ok with it prior to applying for the class.

 - signing the work agreement/job description, SLOs, and other necessary paperwork,

 - ensuring students are oriented to the organization, staff, policies, etc.